 - Any couple to have a bathroom that doubles as a “public” bathroom, say off the main living area

-This en suite requirement narrowed the list of potential rental properties significantly and by significantly, I mean that Casa Frisons was the only property we found that met this requirement and was within our price range.
-As a bonus, the property had been fully remodeled in 2016 and was modern in design.
+This en suite requirement narrowed the list of potential rental properties significantly, and by significantly, I mean that Casa Frisons was the only property we found that met this requirement and was within our price range.
+As a bonus, the property was fully remodeled in 2016 and was modern in design.
 When Jessi sent me the link to the property, I responded, “That’s it!
 It’s the one!”

-Let’s talk about actual beds for a minute, you know, the rectangular thing you sleep on, also known as a mattress.
-The mattresses in Casa Frisons are the second firmest (the firmest was at Hotel NH Barcelona Ramblas) mattress I have ever “slept” on and I’ve laid on countless firm mattresses in my five years traveling Europe.
-I’m even partial to a firm mattress but OH MY GOD was the mattress firm.
+Let’s talk about actual beds for a minute, the rectangular thing you sleep on, also known as a mattress.
+The mattresses in Casa Frisons are the second firmest (the firmest was at Hotel NH Barcelona Ramblas) I have ever laid on.
+I’ve laid on countless firm mattresses in my five years traveling Europe.
+I’m even partial to a firm mattress, but our mattress was like a concrete floor.

-Protip: Check the hand towel for scorpions in the pool bathroom before using it or just remove the hand towel altogether.
+Protip: Check the hand towel for scorpions in the pool bathroom before using it.

-Fun fact: In 2016, Costa Rica ran entirely on renewable energy and it was the second year in a row that the country powered itself on 100% renewables for more than two-thirds of a calendar year.
+Fun fact: In 2016, Costa Rica ran entirely on renewable energy.
+It was the second year in a row that the country powered itself on 100% renewables for more than two-thirds of a calendar year.
 More on this achievement can be learned here.

 There are more kitchen gadgets in Casa Frisons than in my own home.
 You name it, it has it.
 Kitchen Aid mixer, blender, coffee maker, electric juicer, toaster, kettle, rice cooker, Nespresso machine, etc. It was also fully equipped with dishes, serving pieces, wine glasses, drinking glasses, plastic cups for the pool, shot glasses, espresso glasses, coffee cups, flatware, etc. There were hundreds of dishes in the house.